AgileVentures/av-static-website/source/blog_articles/2019-03-13-pairing-with-bryan-on-av-slack-notifications.html.markdown

 ---
-title: Pairing with Bryan on AV Slack Nofifications
+title: Pairing with Bryan on Slack Notifications in Rails
 author: Sam Joseph
 ---